Spread California Love for the Defiant Ones

 We need SB 607 (D-Skinner) to protect California students from discriminatory and harmful school climates.
 The bill would make sure that all students get a quality education regardless of who they are.
 Specifically, SB 607 will eliminate the use of suspension and expulsion for minor offenses covered under the “disruption or willful defiance” category for California K-12 students.

 Yes, California did make headway in 2013 when the Legislature passed a bill to eliminate the suspension of students in grades K-3.
-Since then, suspensions in elementary schools dropped 60%.
-But California continues to suspend tens of thousands of students in grades 4-12 each year and, the K-3 law is set to expire this July.
+Since then, suspensions in elementary schools have dropped 60%.
+But California continues to suspend tens of thousands of students in grades 4-12 each year and the K-3 law is set to expire this July.